brunswickcomputing/racketmanager/readme.txt

 * BUGFIX: ensure user match updates are reflected in tables

 = 5.4.5 =
-* BUGFIX: change getMatches to return all results when final parameter not specified
+* BUGFIX: change get_matches to return all results when final parameter not specified
 * UPDATE: display drawn matches in player stats if a draw is possible
 * UPDATE: make additional points handle half points
 * UPDATE: show pending player requests on club page